mrd0ll4r/cdc-algorithm-tester/README.md

 Usage: cdc-algorithm-tester [OPTIONS] --input-file <FILE> <COMMAND>

 Commands:
-  ae             Chunks the input file using AE ram            Chunks the input file using RAM bfbc           Subcommands relating to BFBC chunking mii            Chunks the input file using MII pci            Chunks the input file using PCI pci-non-const  Chunks the input file using PCI, implemented without compile-time constant size gear           Chunks the input file using Gear nc-gear        Chunks the input file using Gear with normalized chunking modifications gear64         Chunks the input file using 64-bit Gear help           Print this message or the help of the given subcommand(s)
+  ae       Chunks the input file using AE ram      Chunks the input file using RAM bfbc     Subcommands relating to BFBC chunking mii      Chunks the input file using MII pci      Chunks the input file using PCI gear     Chunks the input file using Gear nc-gear  Chunks the input file using Gear with normalized chunking modifications gear64   Chunks the input file using 64-bit Gear help     Print this message or the help of the given subcommand(s)

 Options:
-      --quiet
+  -q, --quiet
           Whether to only perform chunking, not fingerprinting

   -i, --input-file <FILE>
           The file to operate on

       --max-chunk-size <BYTES>
-          A max chunk size to optionally enforce.
+          A max chunk size to optionally enforce

-          This is currently not possible while also using the QuickCDC wrapper.

       --quickcdc-min-chunk-size <BYTES>
           Enable the QuickCDC wrapper around the selected algorithm using the given minimum chunk size.